Manish8531/CodeSarthi/README.md

 * ✅ Write a killer resume
 * 🔜 Apply to freelancing sites and jobs

-> "Main aaya nahi, main banaya gaya hoon — Code Sarthi style."
+> "Every Arjun needs a Lord Krishna — every coder needs a Sarthi. — Code Sarthi."

 ---